Advances in brain tumor therapies offer speedier recoveries

 “We have to attack brain cancer from all sides using different approaches,” says Albert Kim, MD, PhD, a Washington University neurosurgeon at Barnes-Jewish Hospital.
 “That’s going to be the most effective strategy, and that’s what we offer here.”

 Washington University neurosurgeons also use an MRI-guided laser treatment that can reach deep-seated tumors traditionally thought to be inoperable and achieve successful outcomes.
-The procedure is especially helpful for patients with medical comorbidities that make open surgery too risky.
+The procedure is especially helpful for patients with other medical disorders that make open surgery too risky.
 It also improves the effectiveness of chemotherapy on brain tumors, says David Tran, MD, PhD, a Washington University neuro-oncologist at Barnes-Jewish Hospital.

 Another type of vaccine targets a genetic mutation unique to glioblastoma, the most common high-grade brain cancer and the most aggressive.
 Early data from these vaccine drugs shows that patients who received the vaccine in addition to the current standard therapy live more than twice as long as patients who received standard therapy alone.
 The side effects were, in most cases, no worse than those of a flu vaccine, Tran says.